EDF Warm Home Discount - Application & Eligibility

-If you get income-related employment and support allowance you must also get a work-related activity or support group component.
+If you received income-related employment and support allowance, you must also hot gotten a work-related activity or support group component.

-For primary category four, that means you get universal credit and have earned less than £1,349 in at least one month since 1st October 2018 you must also be able to answer yes to at least one of these questions:
+For primary category four - that means you got universal credit and earned less than £1,349 in at least one month since 1st October 2019 - you must have also been able to answer yes to at least oneof these questions:

 - Do you get a limited capability for work element, with or without a work-related activity element?